Target Group

 UDP | UDP |

-When creating a target group, you can choose whether or not to use health checks.
-If health checks are not used, the Operating status of the target will be displayed as No Monitor.
-If health check settings are enabled, you can configure the type of health check, check frequency, timeout, and state transition criteria (success and failure).
-When choosing HTTP/HTTPS as the type, additional settings such as HTTP method, version, status code, and Check path can be configured.
+When creating a target group, you can choose whether to enable health checks.
+If health checks are not enabled, the target's operational status is displayed as "No Monitor."
+When health checks are enabled, you can configure the health check type, interval, timeout, and the success and failure criteria.
+If you choose HTTP/HTTPS as the check type, you can additionally configure the HTTP method, version, status code, and check path.

-Target group protocol | Health check type |
+Target Group Protocol | Health Check Type |

 ---|---|